-Thank you for your interest in helping the incarcerated men in our Commonwealth!
+Thank you for your interest in volunteering for Concord Prison Outreach!
 There are some steps to volunteering within our prison system that may seem cumbersome.
 Every piece of our process is designed for volunteer safety and to ensure the most rewarding and fulfilling experience possible.
 We appreciate your patience, as some of the below steps can take some time to complete.
 Please, look below for the general process, and, as always, feel free to contact us with any questions you might have.

 Step #2—Once we have reviewed your volunteer information and touched base with your references, we will contact you about attending a CPO orientation.
 Our orientation gives potential volunteers information about our organization, volunteering in the prison system, and helpful hints.
 In preparation for this meeting, please bring your questions!

 Step #4—Depending on the location of the program in which you will be working, you may be required to attend a mandatory orientation through the Department of Corrections (DOC) or Middlesex House of Correction (MHOC), depending on where they want to volunteer.
 The DOC or MHOC’s orientation provides information about facility rules and regulations, as well as about the logistics of volunteering.
 At or before this orientation prospective volunteers are provided a substantial packet to complete.
 The packet includes volunteer emergency contact information, CORI forms, and PREA information.
 The incarcerated populations in the Commonwealth are considered vulnerable due to their status in the jail and prison systems, but they can also pose safety concerns for those working with them.
 The DOC/MHOC helps volunteers prepare to navigate this experience to ensure people’s safety and the efficacy of volunteer programming.